gagolucasm/DL_CIMT_and_plaque_estimation/README.md

 ```
 python3 train_semantic_segmentation.py
 ```
+in the `segmentation` folder.
 This will generate a folder for the best weights evaluated on the validation set.
 Then, you have to run
 ```
 python3 predict_segmentation_masks.py
 ```